alyserecord/movie-recommender/README.rst

   * https://grouplens.org/datasets/movielens
   * http://eigentaste.berkeley.edu/dataset/

-You may improve upon, scale up and deploy your system in the manner that your team feels is best.
+You may improve upon, scale (up or down) and deploy your system in the manner that your team feels is best.
+Good luck!